-Families and professionals, including audiologists and speech-language pathologists, are part of an early intervention team.
-They help children develop skills such as
+Families and professionals, including audiologists and SLPs, are part of an early intervention team.
+They help children develop skills such as these:

-Health care providers, parents, child care staff, teachers, and social service workers are just some of the people who can refer an infant or toddler for early intervention.
+Health care providers, parents, childcare staff, teachers, and social workers are just some of the people who can refer an infant or toddler for early intervention.

-If you are concerned about your child’s development, you may contact your local early intervention program directly to ask for an evaluation.
 Families do not have to wait for a referral from professionals.
+If you are worried about your child’s development, you may contact your local early intervention program to ask for an evaluation.

-You can find your community’s early intervention office by
+You can find the contact information to your community’s early intervention office by

-After your child is referred to your local early intervention program, a service coordinator will meet with you and your child to gather information and explain next steps.
-They will evaluate your child’s skills to see if your child and family are eligible for services.
+After your child is referred to your local early intervention program, a service coordinator will meet with you and your child to gather information and explain the next steps.
+They will look at your child’s skills to see if your child is eligible for services.
 They will ask you for written consent before they begin.

-If your child is eligible for services, a more in-depth assessment (i.e., tests, observations, interviews) will be completed.
+If your child is eligible for services, then a more in-depth assessment—like tests, observations, and interviews—will be completed.
 This assessment determines how early intervention can help your child and family.

-Next, the early intervention team writes an Individualized Family Service Plan.
-This plan includes goals, services, and supports for your child and family.
+Next, the early intervention team writes an Individualized Family Service Plan, also called an IFSP.
+This plan includes goals, services, and supports for you and your child.
 You are part of the team, and you help decide what is included in the plan.

-Early intervention services must be in the language(s) your child and your family use.
-If necessary, an interpreter will work with you and the early intervention providers.
+Early intervention services must be in the language(s) you and your child use.
+If you need an interpreter, the team can set one up to work with you, your child, and the rest of the team.

-A few months before your child’s third birthday, you and the early intervention team will develop a transition plan to meet the needs of your child and family.
-Part of this plan involves deciding if your child needs services after age 3.
+A few months before your child’s third birthday, you and the early intervention team will develop a transition plan to meet the needs of you and your child.
+Part of this plan is to decide if your child will need services after they turn 3.

-Some states will extend early intervention services beyond your child’s third birthday if needed.
-Children older than 3 may be eligible for services from the local school district.
+Some states may allow early intervention services past your child’s third birthday, but not all states do this.
+Children older than 3 may also be able to get services from the local school district.

 If your child is already 3, you can still get help through your local school district.
 Each school district has a program called Child Find that can help.

 A lot happens in the first few years of life.
-Getting help early for children who need it can make a big difference.
+Getting help as soon as possible for children who need it can make a big difference.